LAG1819/label-classification-repo/doc/01Tutorial_WebCrawler.md

 ### Change the path to a custom seed.xlsx file
 To use a different file for crawling keywords, an alternative path can be specified.
 There are three ways to perform this:
 1. Start [main](https://github.com/LGHDM/ml-classification-repo/blob/main/__main__.py)
-* Execute project and the main menu will show up.
+* Start main in terminal and the main menu will show up.
   ```console
    python3 ml-classification-repo
   ```